JFoley7/JFoley_Python/README.md

 Crossfit
 Specific to my profile but will open it up to include anyone who wants it.

-Other Python jobs from training course.
+Other Python jobs from training course. -- UDEMY Python Bible for now